 Whatever the objective, effectiveness is arguably the key measure all marketers should judge success by.
 Shifts in the media landscape, new platforms and changing demands from the c-suite may have changed how it is measured but has it changed how marketers define effectiveness?

-Ahead of the deadline (1 May) for Marketing Week’s Masters of Marketing Awards, we caught up with some of the judges for the awards and asked them what they think makes effective and, yes, masterful marketing.
+Ahead of the extended deadline (15 May) for Marketing Week’s Masters of Marketing Awards, we caught up with some of the judges for the awards and asked them what they think makes effective and, yes, masterful marketing.

 Annabel Venner, global brand director of Hiscox